jei3m/ai-ponics/README.md

 - **Plant State Detection**: Leveraging Gemini AI, the application can analyze images of the plant to assess their health and growth status.

 - **Real-Time Sensor Monitoring**: Integration with the Blynk API allows for continuous monitoring of environmental conditions through various sensors.
 Users receive live updates on factors such as humidity, and temperature.
-Ensuring a controlled and optimized growing environment.

 - **Firebase Integration**: Firebase provides backend services such as user authentication (via Google), real-time database storage, and cloud-based data sync.
 This ensures seamless data management, user profiles, and real-time updates across devices.